ianforcements/ianforcements.github.io/_posts/2021-11-23-nft-recursive-broomcloset.markdown

 1. Yes, you are just buying a note on a registry somewhere.
 The Broom closet analogy is good so far.
 2. Nothing is stopping the artist from selling the same exact note multiple times!
 To extend the broom closet analogy, the salesman might have an entire wall of labels, each of them proudly stating that someone uniquely and canonically owns the mona lisa.
 3. All of this depends on boomer internet infrastructure.
 If either of the two normiespace hops (ether.cards or mypinata.cloud) go down, then you cannot verify your NFT!
 To revisit the broom closet analogy again - you don't have a label that says you own the mona lisa - you have a label that points you to a second broom closet, that points you to another broom closet, that finally points you to the mona lisa.
 If either of those broom closets are locked, you're in trouble.
 4. The last two hops aren't on the blockchain, so the blockchain promises don't apply.
-Specifically these are records that are very much mutable, and mutable by people who _aren't you_, the server admin of ether.cards can redirect your NFT to rick astley if they so chose, and you would have no recourse and no proof that your NFT had ever pointed to someplace different.
+Specifically these are records that are very much mutable, and mutable by people who _aren't you_, the server admin of ether.cards can redirect your NFT to rick astley if they so chose, and you would have no recourse and no proof that your NFT had ever pointed to something different.

 I started with the intention of clarifying whether QueerSamus' absurd summary was justified, and I'm left with the conclusion that it wasn't absurd enough.